Viber/viber-bot-python/README.md

 viber = Api(bot_configuration)
 ```

-### create an https server
+### Create an HTTPS server
-next thing you should do is starting a https server.
+Next thing you should do is starting a https server.
 and yes, as we said in the [Library Prerequisites](#Library Prerequisites) it has to be https server.
 create a server however you like, for example with Flask: